holoviz/panel/doc/how_to/observers/ipywidget.md

 ## How to Create a Viewer from an ipywidget Class

-To create a `Viewer` class from a widget class, use the `ModelViewer` class:
+To create a `Viewer` class from an ipywidget class, use the `ModelViewer` class:

 ```pyodide
 import panel as pn